harleydutton/tabula-rasa/tabula-rasa.md

 ##### Limiting factors
 To limit a how disruptive a skill can be to your story a few things are necessary.
 Firstly, make it clear to the players that while their character *might* be the first character to have a skill they will probably not be the only character to have this skill.
 Next adding a cooldown, timing restriction, or cost to a skill can go a long way to making the skill less disruptive.
 You will have to come up with your own rules regarding this.
 Keep in mind they should be short and simple.

+#### Money and Making the Store
+Money in Tabula is handled with things called AUCs.
+An AUC is an arbitrary unit of currency.
+In this game an AUC might be 1000 spacebucks or $10 or an ounce of gold.
+The point is that it is money.
+The way Tabula organizes money is so that you don't have to do much bookeeping with your money.
+Groupings of AUCs form different levels of purchasing power.
+One AUC is one minor purchase.
+Three AUCs are a major purchase.
+There are 4 tiers of purchasing power.
+The first is trivial, then minor, major, and priceless.
+To ground this in the real human world trivial purchases are things like food, beer, candy, ammo, clothes, or entertainment.
+A minor purchase would be things that cost more like guns, cars, specialized tools, computers, or medicine.
+Major purchases would be things like houses, companies, famous art, fancy cars, or a college education.
+A priceless purchase is one that you simply cannot buy right now because it is either far to expensive or it is unavailable.
+I think to actually make the store on the setting it should be the four columns with various goods underneath them. (columns are trivial, minor, major, and priceless)

 <!--
     baseline currency to AUCs to prices ratio fill in th rest of the fields with lore shit i guess -->